Benreef/Tic-Tac-Toe/README.md

 ### to fix
 - Went for a loud over-the-top approach, but readability is a little tough, maybe a diffent way of being overtly OTT would be best.
 - Display winner/losers name from input field in result box.
+This has been more challenging than I anticipated, I believe it would involve changing how I've written the game logic
 - Actually make the board a grid rather than a square.
 But CSS is scary

 ### Lessons learnt